SFYMMIK/MySimpleOSKernel/README.md

 ## Current Version 0.0.7 BETA

-## Working On: command to create/delete directiories and files, no more messy files in this repo, root and user password being protected, commands 'root' 'root -u' and 'cd' because they are still not finished
+## Working On: command to create/delete directiories and files, no more messy files in this repo, root and user password being protected, commands 'root' 'root -u' and 'cd' because they are still not finished, raspberry pi support/ARM support.

 ## Bugfixes: system commands fixed again.